Last modified: Nov. 8, 2023, 12:44 p.m.

 The moths are active at sunset and come to light.

-The adults have been observed from late May towards mid August, with the tip in June and September.
+The adults have been observed from late May towards October, with the peak in June and September.

 The polyphagous larva feeds on a range of deciduous trees and shrubs like Acer, Betula, Prunus, Sorbus, Pyrus, Quercus, Vaccinium etc...
 Also reported on Abies, Larix and Picea.

 It inhabits deciduous woodland habitats.